 Prior to the Survey:

 Mobility professionals should advise the employee to:

-2. Minimise clutter and organise shelves and cupboards so surveyors have a clear understanding of what will need to be moved (swept floors won’t help surveyors to assess the true amount of a homeowner’s HHGs, but clearly seeing organised items in a cupboard or on shelves will)
+2. Minimize clutter and organize shelves and closets so surveyors have a clear understanding of what will need to be moved (Swept floors won’t help surveyors to assess the true amount of a homeowner’s HHGs, but clearly seeing organized items in a closet or on shelves will)

 While the style and functionality of the surveys varied in some minor ways (from where and how appointment confirmations were provided to how rooms were defined) there were notable differences in both the way the surveys were conducted and the interpersonal styles of the individuals conducting them.
 It’s these differences that we feel can “make or break” the moving experience.

-Knowing how to plan for the packing, crating, loading and moving of household goods is dependent on a successful estimate of the amount and weight of the HHGs that will need to be moved.
+Knowing how to plan for the packing, crating, loading, and moving of household goods is dependent on a successful estimate of the amount and weight of the HHGs that will need to be moved.
 In short, the virtual survey must acquire an accurate inventory to build a move plan for both the employee and the moving company.
 The employee’s ability to accurately represent their HHGs will be key to a successful assessment.
-All three vendors did recommend having a tape measure and torch available to provide a sense of scale and/or see items in darker areas that might need illumination.
-However, only one vendor – the vendor that consistently stood out as exceptional amongst all three – did say that some advance organisation of cupboards, shelves, etc. would be helpful.
+All three vendors did recommend having a tape measure and flashlight available to provide a sense of scale and/or see items in darker areas that might need illumination.
+However, only one vendor – the vendor that consistently stood out as exceptional among all three – did say that some advance organization of closets, shelves, etc. would be helpful.